 and College Physics II Lab (Mason Core)

 Mason Core and Elective Requirements

-In order to meet a minimum of 120 credits, this degree requires an additional 63-68 credits, which may be applied toward any remaining Mason Core requirements (outlined below), Requirements for Bachelor’s Degrees, College Requirements for the BA Degree (outlined below), and elective courses.
+In order to meet a minimum of 120 credits, this degree requires an additional credits (specific credit counts by concentration are shown below), which may be applied toward any remaining Mason Core requirements (outlined below), Requirements for Bachelor’s Degrees (refer to AP.5.3.2), College Requirements for the BA Degree (outlined below), and elective courses.
 Students are strongly encouraged to consult with their advisors to ensure that they fulfill all requirements.

 |Social and Behavioral Sciences||3|

 Most programs include the writing-intensive course designated for the major as part of the major requirements; this course is therefore not counted towards the total required for Mason Core.

 Minimum 3 credits required.